JDLeongomez/JDL_website/content/en/home/slider.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Promoted to Full Professor" content = "I am pleased to share that since June 15, 2026, I am a **Full Professor** at [Universidad El Bosque](https://www.uelbosque.edu.co/), Bogota." align = "right"
+  title = "Promoted to Full Professor" content = "I am pleased to share that since July 1, 2026, I am a **Full Professor** at [Universidad El Bosque](https://www.uelbosque.edu.co/), Bogota." align = "right"

   overlay_color = "#204a44"